 See our How It Works page for more info.

-We will want to know what information you already have, to include dates/locations of birth, marriage and death for the research subject and all immediate family members that you are aware of.
+We will want to know what information you already have, to include dates and locations of birth, marriage and death for the research subject and all immediate family members that you are aware of.
 If you can provide us with a family tree this often provides much of this information.
 Any records you have pertaining to the research subject are also very helpful.
 This can include (but is certainly not limited to) census records, vital records and newspaper clippings.
 Even records that may not seem applicable to this project may contain clues that will be of value to our experts.
-Finally, if you have already searched places and found negative results that can be helpful to our researchers as well.
+Finally, if you have already searched sources and found negative results that can be helpful to our researchers as well.

 See our How It Works page for more info.

 To begin our process, please complete our researcher application.
-Through this form we will learn more about your experience, interests, skills, and what/if any repositories you can visit.
+Through this form we will learn more about your experience, interests, skills, and what, if any, repositories you can visit.

 On occasion we need help with record lookups, translation services, or other services that supplement our professional researchers.
 Please complete this form so that we can learn more about what services you can provide.

-This varies highly depending on your area of expertise and the requests coming in from our customers.
+This varies highly depending on your area of expertise and the requests coming in from our clients.
 Some researchers receive multiple projects to bid on in a day and others may not hear from us for a few months.
 You can also inform us of when you can accept projects or not so that we reach out to you during times when you have capacity.

 Trace is on a mission to make genealogy research accessible and affordable.
 We started as AncestorCloud with a marketplace for research and then acquired the genealogy services business Genealogists.com.
 We took the best parts of both businesses to create a managed marketplace - which means we add our own services internally to provide you with a great customer experience while leveraging a large network of researchers.